 You can’t control the market, but you can control the narrative, and this clarity on proptech investor relations metrics helps founders do just that.

-Key Differences: Marketplace vs SaaS PropTech Metrics
+How Do Marketplace and SaaS PropTech Metrics Differ?

 Understanding the fundamental differences between these models helps PropTech founders avoid metric misalignment that could mislead growth strategies.